lolguy91/asriel/design/low-level/adi/metalangs/template.md

 # The ADI <name> metalanguage
 ## Structs
 structures of the metalanguage id needed
+## Defines
+defines of the metalanguage id needed
 ## Driver side
 ### Events
 driver side events if needed